OUR WORK IN THE PHILIPPINES

 Inclusive and Affordable Financial Services in the Philippines (I-AFFORD)

-This 18 month (2017-2018) Australian aid initiative implemented by Oxfam Australia on behalf of the Australian Government aims to address the lack of accessible and secure financial services for Filipinos living in poverty.
+This 18 month (2017-2018) Australian aid initiative implemented by Oxfam Australia on behalf of the Australian Government’s Innovation X-Change program which aims to address the lack of accessible and secure financial services for Filipinos living in poverty.
 We work with communities who are unable to take advantage of social protection and financial programs like savings, loans and micro-insurance.
-Oxfam’s innovative digital finance infrastructure platform (I AFFORD) allows poor women and men to save money and transfer cash safely.
+Through Oxfam’s Australia’s support, Oxfam in the Philippines’ innovative digital finance infrastructure platform (I AFFORD) allows poor women and men to save money and transfer cash safely.
 This allows communities to better prepare for and recover from disasters.

 HOW YOU CAN HELP